 - In a separate small bowl, mix the eggs, broth, salt, and pepper.
 Pour this over the sausage mixture and gently combine all of the ingredients.

-- Generously butter a 16" baking dish with 2 Tbsp of the unsalted butter.
-Spread the sausage, apple, sage stuffing mix into the pan and dot with the remaining 4 Tbsp of butter.
+- Generously butter a 16" baking dish with 2 tablespoon of the unsalted butter.
+Spread the sausage, apple, sage stuffing mix into the pan and dot with the remaining 4 tablespoon of butter.

 - Bake for 50 mins-1 hour, until it's heated through and the top has a nice golden brown crust.